OAyomide/go-reactive/README.md

 ### What, why?
-Have you ever wanted to build something with WebAssembly and Go, as a React dev but scratching your head in confusion on how to start?
+Have you ever wanted to build something with WebAssembly and Go, as a React dev but scratch your head in confusion on how to start?
 Well, I had the same problem.
-This is why I decided to write this.
+This was why I decided to write this.

 ### Whats it based on?